 - Invention Convention Classes: Identified GATE students are invited to participate in afterschool classes which help guide them through the development of their invention.
 Classes are held in the fall and led by Mr. Trinidad.

-- Middle School Spelling Bee: Middle School students are invited to participate in classes to prepare for the annual GUSD Spelling Bee.
-Afterschoool classes are held to prepare students and led by a teacher.
+- Middle School Spelling Bee: Middle School students are invited to participate in classes to prepare for the annual GUSD Spelling Bee in the Spring.
+Afterschoool classes are held to prepare students and led by a Toll teacher.

 - Math Field Day Classes: Identified high achieving math students are invited to classes to prepare for the District Math Field Day Competition.
 Classes are held afterschool in the spring semester.